-A Child in Need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+A Child in Need is defined under the Children Act (1989) as a child who is;

+- unlikely to achieve or maintain a reasonable level of health or development, or - whose health and development is likely to be significantly or further impaired, without the provision of services; - or a child who is disabled.

 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-A child who is deemed to be a Child in Need will have been assessed by Children's Social Care under section 17 of the Children Act 1989.
+A child who is deemed to be a Child in Need will have been assessed by Children's Social Care under section 17 of the Children Act (1989).
+The child will have a Child in Need Plan which should be shared by the allocated Social Worker with the school.
+The school will attend and participate in Child in Need Review meetings, as arranged by the local authority.